P2P Lending with Tax Relief - unique to Community Chest

 ♦ Minimum investment £1,000

-Peer to peer lending was ‘invented’ in 2005 to harness the power of the internet and bypass traditional banks and financial markets, allowing private investors to join lending syndicates making loans directly to borrowers.
+Peer to peer lending to businesses was ‘invented’ in 2001 to harness the power of the internet and bypass traditional banks and financial markets, allowing private investors to join lending syndicates making loans directly to borrowers.
 By cutting out the banks lenders get decent returns on their investments and borrowers get the funds they need.
 Peer to peer lending has become an important source of business finance and at the same time is providing good returns to private investors.

 We work with ThinCats who are the UK market leader specialising in arranging secured loans for SME businesses.
-In just over 6 years they have arranged over £230m of loans with interest rates for lenders at around 8%.
-Community Chest is a specialist ‘Loan Sponsor’ on the ThinCats peer to peer business lending platform specialising in social enterprise loans that benefit from tax relief.
+In just over 6 years they arranged over £230m of loans with interest rates for lenders at around 8%.
+Community Chest is a specialist ‘introducer’ on the ThinCats peer to peer business lending platform specialising in social enterprise loans that benefit from tax relief.
 Community Chest Loans are different from normal ThinCats loans because the availability of tax relief is conditional upon the loan being unsecured.

 About Social Investment Tax Relief (SITR)